yangc9/yangc9.github.io/_pages/about.md

 My research interests are in Software Engineering (SE) and AI, including (1) integrating program analysis with LLMs to tackle real-world challenges, such as flaky test repair and SWE issue repair; (2) synthetic data generation, such as evaluating flakiness detection tools and benchmarking LLMs.
 I also study LLM code reasoning.

-Prior research projects have equipped me with skills and experiences in neurosymbolic program analysis, genetic algorithms, LLM fine-tuning, as well as software testing including flaky tests, mutation testing, and test suite minimization.
+Prior research projects have equipped me with skills and experiences in neurosymbolic program analysis, genetic algorithms, LLM fine-tuning, as well as software testing techniques including flaky tests detection & repair, mutation testing, and test suite minimization.

 My ongoing research focuses on developing agentic systems that integrate SE knowledge.